-The Eagle Gold Mine is situated approximately 350 km north of the Yukon capital of Whitehorse (Figure 1.1).
-The centre of the Mine is at approximately 64°01'30" N latitude and 135°49'30" W longitude or Universal Transverse Mercator ("UTM") Coordinates 7,100,060N / 459,680E, Zone 8, North American Datum ("NAD") 83.
-Access to the project from Mayo is via the Silver Trail (Highway 11), then onto the South McQuesten and Haggart Creek Roads that terminate at the mine site.
+The Eagle Gold Mine is situated approximately 350 km north of the Yukon capital of Whitehorse (Figure 1 1).
+The centre of the mine is at approximately $64^{\circ}01'30$ " N latitude and $135^{\circ}49'30$ " W longitude or Universal Transverse Mercator (UTM) Coordinates 7,100,060N / 459,680E, Zone 8, North American

+Datum (NAD) 83.
+Access to the project from Mayo is via the Silver Trail (Highway 11), onto the South McQuesten and Haggart Creek Roads which terminate at the mine site.

-The Eagle Gold Mine is situated within the Dublin Gulch Property, which is a contiguous block of 1,914 quartz claims, 10 quartz leases, and one federal crown grant all of which are under the direct control of Victoria.1 The Dublin Gulch property is rectangular in shape and extends approximately 26 km in an east-west direction and 13 km in a north-south direction covering an aggregate area of approximately 35,000 hectares ("ha").
+The Mine is situated within the Dublin Gulch property, which is a contiguous block of 1,914 quartz claims, 10 quartz leases, and one federal crown grant all of which are under the control of Victoria Gold's wholly owned, directly held subsidiary Victoria Gold (Yukon) Corp.
+The Dublin Gulch property is rectangular in shape and extends approximately 26 km in an east-west direction and 13 km in a north-south direction covering an aggregate area of approximately 35,000 hectares (ha).